cloudfoundry-community/swift-buildpack/README.md

 ### Specify a Swift version

-The swift_buildpack installed on Bluemix supports the DEVELOPMENT-SNAPSHOT-2016-06-06-a version of the Swift binaries.
+The swift_buildpack installed on Bluemix caches the following versions of the Swift binaries:

+- `DEVELOPMENT-SNAPSHOT-2016-06-06-a`
+- `DEVELOPMENT-SNAPSHOT-2016-05-03-a`

 If you'd like to use a different version of Swift on Bluemix for your application, you'll need to specify the version with a `.swift-version` file in the root of your repository:

 ```shell
 $ cat .swift-version